ghobs91/gatsby-sprint1/src/pages/Sprint 3/index.md

 ##Part 2 - Milestone Reflections

-As a part of your journal entry, write ¼ to ½ a page reflecting on your experiences working with a team to integrate several servers, pages, APIs, and services into one project.
-Describe how your pieces of the project interfaced with and integrated with your teammates.
+As a part of your journal entry, write ¼ to ½ a page reflecting on your experiences working with a team to convert a disparate set of components into a single, cohesive, and complete product.
+Describe the challenges you faced and the steps you took to overcome them.

-This week was enlightening in the intricacies of implementing multiple APIs and having them play well with our backend, and with each other.
-Each API has its own format of how JSON should be submitted and how it is returned.
-This pushed us to write our own wiki entry to standardize across the team the formatting in which we would submit articles for each user.
-We made this wiki collaborative so that the full stack and iOS teams both had input into their needs for data modeling.

-This made us learn just how incredibly important it is to communicate and coordinate our efforts well.
-If one team member is not up to speed on how another is implementing a certain API, they will have issues determing the optimal way for their article objects to be created in line with how associated user objects are set up, for example.
-We learned a valuable lesson this week just how crucial it is for us to better coordinate our delegation of MVP tasks so that effort and time is not wasted on duplication of efforts that then need to be refactored.
-I'm confident going forward that our productivity will be greatly increased when we start to begin every week with a discussion of exactly how the MVP tasks will be divided, and which members should work closely together when relevant.

-As a group, provide links to evidence that:
+As a group, demonstrate that you project has implemented every feature in the specification.
+Bugs can be present, and a rough experiences is expected.
+List each major feature in your specification and provide a link to where that feature is implemented.

 Front end deploy: